DevanshRaghav75/NoSQL_injection_stuff/README.md

 ## How to automate NoSQL injection ?

-There are very less tools and resources to learn `NoSQL injection` because its new to peoples, I know two tools that will automate the exploitation of `NoSQL injection` but note that these tools can give `false positive` so if these tools find any `NoSQL injection` issue so don't report it before you check that the `injection exists or not`.
+There are very less tools and resources `because its new to peoples, I know two tools that will automate the exploitation of `NoSQL injection` but note that these tools can give `false positive` so if these tools find any `NoSQL injection` issue so don't report it before you check that the `injection exists or not`.

 ## Tools :
 * NoSQLi - https://github.com/Charlie-belmer/nosqli